Of Human Bondage: Plot

 The book begins with the death of Helen Carey, the beloved mother of nine-year-old Philip Carey.
 Philip has a club foot and his father had died a few months earlier.
-Now orphaned, he is sent to live with his aunt and uncle, Louisa and William Carey.
+Now orphaned, he is sent to live with his aunt and uncle, Louisa and William Carey in Blackstable, a town in Kent.

 Philip lives at his uncle's vicarage.
-Aunt Louisa tries to be a mother to Philip, but his uncle is cold towards him.
+Aunt Louisa tries to be a mother to Philip, but his uncle is cold toward him.
 Philip's uncle has a vast collection of books, and Philip enjoys reading to escape his mundane existence.
 After less than a year, Philip is sent to a boarding school.
 His uncle and aunt plan for him to attend Oxford.
-Philip's disability and sensitive nature make it difficult for him to befriend other students.
+Philip's disability and sensitive nature make it difficult for him to befriend other pupils.
 Philip learns that he could earn a scholarship for Oxford, which both his uncle and school headmaster view as wise, but Philip insists on going to Germany.

-In Heidelberg, Philip lives at a boarding house with other foreigners and enjoys Germany.
+Philip enjoys life in Germany, residing in a boarding house in Heidelberg with other foreigners.
 Philip's guardians persuade him to move to London for an apprenticeship.
 His colleagues there resent him, believing he is a "gentleman".
 He goes on a business trip with one of his managers to Paris and is inspired to study art in France.

 In Paris, Philip attends art classes and makes new friends, including Fanny Price, a poor and determined but talentless art student and a loner.
 Fanny Price falls in love with Philip, but he does not know and has no such feelings for her.
-She subsequently commits suicide.
+She subsequently dies by suicide.